mesosphere/dcos-docs-site/README.md

 ## Useful VSCode extensions

 Extensions can make it easier to work within the editor.
-Open the extensions browser by clicking the Settings Icon in the very lower left of VSCode and choosing `Extensions`, or, as you can see, it has a shortcut.
+Open the extensions browser by clicking the Settings Icon in the lower left of VSCode and choosing `Extensions`, or, as you can see, it has a shortcut.

 ![Settings, Extensions](https://i.imgur.com/0XkNShr.png)